-$1 Million Gift to Fund UR School of Nursing Research
+$1 Million Gift to Fund Research at the UR School of Nursing

 An anonymous donor has pledged to give $1 million to the University of Rochester School of Nursing.
 The donation, which will establish a new endowed fund, will support the school’s mission to advance research and scientific discovery.

 “This inspiring gift will allow us to embark on new research initiatives that have the potential to improve patient outcomes and address health care’s biggest challenges,” said UR School of Nursing Dean Kathy Rideout, EdD, PPCNP-BC, FNAP.
 “We are immensely grateful for this donor’s generosity, which will have a lasting impact beyond our school and community.”

 The endowed fund will provide resources for the school to jump start new pilot projects, purchase state-of-the-art equipment, and conduct bio-statistical analysis, among other initiatives.
 The donation may also fund collaborative research projects led by the school and the University of Rochester School of Medicine and Dentistry.